1968–69 United States network television schedule (daytime)

-The 1968–69 daytime network television schedule for the three major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1968 to August 1969.
+The following is the 1968–69 daytime network television schedule for the three major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1968 to August 1969.

 Talk shows are highlighted in yellow, local programming is white, reruns of older programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold, children's programs are light purple and sports programs are light blue.
 New series are highlighted in bold.